Service settings

 serv2url, exists := os.LookupEnv("serv2Url")

-When the address is known, you can send an HTTP request:
+- Using the received address, you can send an HTTP request:

 resp, err := http.Get(serv2url + "/hello")

-This feature should be documented so that the module developer can use it.
+This feature should be documented so that it can be used when working with the module.

 Ports